olwend/ECSD-tech-test/solution-notes.md

       Logic and Test Cases:
       ![Test case data](./logictestcases.JPG "Analysis")

-      - Framework drives workflow from scraping data to clicking the Submit answers button to verify function tested above.

   - Tests out of scope:
-      - Appearance and accessibility of UI under test.
+      - Accessibility , resilience and performance of UI under test.
-      - Submit answer checking logic.
+      - Submit answer checking logic

 ## Choice of test runner

 The task prescribes that selenium-webdriver be used.
-As this is a react-app I chose to use Jest test-runner.
+As this is a react-app I chose to trial Jest test-runner.
+This meant 'data-test-id' could not be used, so I found xpath locators by using selenium IDE.
-I also installed jest-environment-webdriver as a bridge, pulling selenium commands into Jest.
+I installed jest-environment-webdriver as a bridge, pulling selenium commands into Jest.
 Jest ships with jsdom which simulates a DOM environment as if you were in the browser.
 I used npm where possible instead of yarn, in order to access modules helpful to Jest.
 Thus there are yarn.lock and package.json.lock, which is not recommended.
 However this has not impacted localtest running.

 ## Dependencies updates

 I had incompatibility issues with existing app Yarn install See https://github.com/facebook/create-react-app/issues/4367
   - Node v9.11.2
   - upath 1.0.5
-  - I had an error "Couldn't find preset "stage-1" relative to directory"/Users/DOE/Projects/ECSD/qa-tech-test". https://babeljs.io/docs/en/next/babel-preset-env.html was applicable so I chose to update to "react" and "es2015" presets.
+  - I had an error "Couldn't find preset "stage-1" relative to directory"/Users/DOE/Projects/ECSD/qa-tech-test". https://babeljs.io/docs/en/next/babel-preset-env.html was applicable so updated to "react" and "es2015" presets.
     This required updates to babelrc and package.json for jest config, in line with the later versions.
   - chromedriver and geckodriver